Bindulatha01/CODETECH-Task1/README.md

 **• Hands-On Experience with Arduino**: By working with the Arduino board and IDE, users gain practical experience in setting up and programming a microcontroller platform that is widely used in both educational and prototyping environments.<br>
 **• Basic Digital I/O Understanding**: The project demonstrates how to use digital input/output pins to control an LED, providing a foundational understanding of how microcontrollers interact with hardware components.<br>
 **• Importance of Code Structure**: The separation of the setup() and loop() functions in the Arduino sketch teaches users the importance of initialization and continuous execution in embedded programming.<br>
-**• Delay Function and Timing Control**: The use of the delay() function introduces the concept of timing control in embedded systems, showing how to create pauses between actions to achieve desired behavior (e.g., blinking at 1-second intervals).
+**• Delay Function and Timing Control**: The use of the delay() function introduces the concept of timing control in embedded systems, showing how to create pauses between actions to achieve desired behavior (e.g., blinking at 1-second intervals).<br>

+**Conclusion**<br>

+This project introduces basic concepts of embedded programming, such as setting pin modes, writing digital values, and using delays.
+The hardware setup helps you understand how to interface with physical components.Once uploaded, the LED should start blinking at the specified interval.